KCL-BMEIS/OOP/week1.md

 --

 The **TAB key** asks the shell to complete the current word if it has enough information to do so.
-For example, typing `cd Doc`, then pressing the `TAB` will complete the command to `cd Documents`
+For example, typing `cd Doc`, then pressing `TAB` will complete the command to `cd Documents`
   - *provided* there is a `Documents` folder at that location
   - *and* there are no other folders that start with `Doc`